 Professional ProfileSarah Tsou is a partner in the Intellectual Property Practice Group of Kirkland’s New York office.
 Sarah focuses her practice on patent litigation in technological fields including oilfield services, power converters, medical devices, pharmaceuticals and system security.
 Sarah has examined fact and expert witnesses at trial, successfully argued motions in court, and been a member of numerous trial teams that have obtained favorable verdicts, judgments and settlements, both for plaintiff and defendant.
 Representative clients include Boston Scientific Corporation, Cisco, Forest Laboratories, IBM, Murata, Schlumberger and Tyco.

 Trial counsel for WesternGeco LLC in its assertion of patents relating to marine seismic exploration technology against ION Geophysical Corp. and Fugro-Geoteam in the United States District Court for the Southern District of Texas.
 After a four-week jury trial, obtained a $105.9 million verdict against ION and a finding by the jury that all four WesternGeco patents were valid and willfully infringed.
 This verdict received considerable press coverage, was featured in Am Law Daily and Law360, and was named by Texas Lawyer as the second highest Texas jury verdict in intellectual property in 2012.

 Represented Boston Scientific Corporation in multiple patent infringement litigations regarding medical devices including cardiovascular stents and aortic aneurysm grafts.

 Represented Tyco Healthcare Group LP in its patent infringement litigation regarding surgical trocar products in the United States District Court for the Eastern District of Texas.

-Member, Kirkland & Ellis LLP Intellectual Property Group Planning Committee
+ALLSA Liaison, Kirkland & Ellis LLP Diversity and Inclusion Committee

-ALLSA Liaison, Kirkland & Ellis LLP Diversity Committee
+Former Member, Kirkland & Ellis LLP New York Associates Committee

 Recipient, Kirkland & Ellis LLP Pro Bono Service Award, 2008